lyokha/vim-publish-helper/README.md

-* If you have installed vim plugin for pandoc (http://www.vim.org/scripts/script.php?script_id=3730) then you'll probably notice bad syntax highlighting when editing .vimrc.pandoc from vim.
-To make it normal change content of .vim/ftdetect/pandoc.vim to
+* If you have installed vim plugin for pandoc (http://www.vim.org/scripts/script.php?script_id=3730) then you'll probably notice bad syntax highlighting when editing *.vimrc.pandoc* from vim.
+To make it normal, change contents of file *.vim/ftdetect/pandoc.vim* to

     ```vim
   au BufNewFile,BufRead *.markdown,*.md,*.mkd,*.pd,*.pdc,*.pdk,*.text